rmsuthar/ravindra/index.md

 Strategic **Product Engineering Leader** and **Frontend Architect** with **17+ years of experience** in building resilient, enterprise-scale web platforms and **UI SDKs** for global BFSI clients.
 Driven by a **proactive mindset** and a passion for **continuous learning and fast iteration**, I leverage modern frameworks, **FIDO2**, and **Generative AI** to deliver **data-driven, business-aligned** UIs.
 Expert in **React, Next.js, ES6+, and TypeScript**, with a proven track record of **strong root cause analysis** and translating complex technical concepts into **clear, effective technical communication** for stakeholders.

+## TEAM LEADERSHIP & DELIVERY

+- Formally supervised and coached 2+ engineering teams in building, enhancing, and supporting multiple internal and market-facing applications and services across Products, Platforms, and bundles.
+- Collaborated with business and product owners to design and deliver new services, enabling successful launches of new products and bundles.
+- Established annual objectives and team development plans, with continuous review and adaptation throughout the year.
+- Recruited and hired top talent, consistently improving team strength by selecting candidates stronger than at least half of role incumbents.
+- Drove team performance through regular 1:1s, deep people understanding, career development plans, and proactive attrition risk management.
+- Provided actionable feedback, in-the-moment coaching, and mentorship for staff across junior to senior levels.
+- Embodied and promoted Mastercard Way behaviors via recognition, coaching, and engagement strategies.
+- Managed budgets, forecasting, and cost allocation while meeting business needs and optimizing spend.
+- Delivered strategic leadership for applications, systems, and software development methodology improvements.
+- Benchmarked and improved engineering productivity, quality, and policy compliance in ownership areas.
+- Shared and acquired knowledge within Guilds/Programs to drive reuse of patterns, libraries, and practices, boosting team productivity.

+- Achieved quantified impact: reduced cross-team deployment cycle time by 30%, increased release quality with 25% fewer production incidents, and maintained attrition under 8% for managed engineering teams.

 ## CORE COMPETENCIES